The Pan-STARRS1 Surveys: The Pan-STARRS System

 \PS\ magnitudes are interpreted as being at the top of the atmosphere, with 1.2 airmasses of atmospheric attenuation being included in the system response function.
 No correction for Galactic extinction is applied to the \PS\ magnitudes.
 We stress that, like SDSS, \PS\ uses the AB photometric system and there is no arbitrariness in the definition.
 Flux representations are limited only by how accurately we know the system response function vs. wavelength.
+See e.g. \cite{1994AJ....108.1476F} for conversions of AB magnitudes to a Vega or Johnson based system.

-The DR1 data has been calibrated with the updated values from \cite{2015ApJ...815..117S}, for details see \cite{magnier2017c}.
+The DR1 and DR2 data have been calibrated with the updated values from \cite{2015ApJ...815..117S}, for details see \cite{magnier2017c}.